 Monitoring your prospect's social activity will give you a better understanding of their habits, interests and concerns.

-You can pull data that reveal demographics and active times as well as which posts your audience most enjoy.
+You can pull data that reveals demographics and active times as well as which posts your audience most enjoy.
 From this, you can gauge engagement levels and identify trends.

 83% of B2B businesses believe social media monitoring and listening tools are important – and yet not all businesses do it consistently or well.
 As many as 90 percent of social messages to companies get ignored.